FerretDB/FerretDB/website/docs/security/authentication.md

 ## Experimental authentication

 FerretDB supports experimental `SCRAM-SHA-256` and `SCRAM-SHA-1` authentication mechanisms.
-It is enabled by the flag `--test-enable-new-auth` or the environment variable `EnableNewAuth`.
+It is enabled by the flag `--test-enable-new-auth` or the environment variable `TestEnableNewAuth`.
 A user is created using the `createUser` command and stored in the `admin` database `system.users` collection.

 FerretDB uses the provided username and password to authenticate against the stored credentials.